 Withdrawal from Festival

-Entrants wishing to withdraw from SCINEMA must inform the festival in writing by 1 May 2018 by contacting Lisa Bailey on email@example.com.
+Entrants wishing to withdraw from SCINEMA must inform the festival in writing by 1 May 2019 by contacting Katherine Roberts on firstname.lastname@example.org

 By submitting an entry in the Festival, you declare your understanding, compliance and acceptance of all terms included in this application.

 I grant permission for the film entered to be included in the SCINEMA program.
 If my film is accepted, I will nominate how my film may be screened from the following 2 options:

 1. Have your film shown at the national screenings if selected by the Jury, and then made available online for both community screening playlists and general public viewing via Australia’s Science Channel, where your film will be included on SCINEMA sub-channel for license period of 12 months for a non-exclusive free VOD license for Australia and New Zealand.

 2. Have your film shown at the national screenings if selected by the Jury, and then made available online for COMMUNITY SCREENINGS through Australia’s Science Channel.
 Community screening playlists are password protected and only issued to registered venues.